johngage/JB1/content/01_overviewJG.md

 the *structure* of your book when it is built will depend solely on the order of items in your `_data/toc.yml` file (see below section)

-### Table of Contents
+### Table of Contents is defined in `_data/toc.yml`

-Jupyter Book uses your Table of Contents to define the structure of your book.
-For example, your chapters, sub-chapters, etc.
+Jupyter Book uses your toc.yml file to define the structure of your book--- for example, your chapters, sub-chapters, pages in chapters, etc.

-The Table of Contents lives at this location:
+The Table of Contents definition lives at this location:

 ```
 JBook1/